-On the other hand, tensile strain favours \ip\ polarization, namely \pol{001} and \pol{1\bar10}.
-At high temperatures, only the former polarization direction is present, as it corresponds to the high-temperature T phase of the bulk (yellow area).
-Cooling down from this phase, the macroscopic polarization stays along the \dir{001} direction and domains with local polarization along the other in-plane direction nucleate, resulting in a multidomain \ma\ phase (green area) with polarization bridging T and R phases, see Fig.~\ref{fig:phasedirection}.
-Only under small strain ($\eta\leq 0.4$\%), a multidomain Tri phase forms near $T_\text{c}^{\text{C-T}}$ of bulk (hatched white area).
+On the other hand, tensile strain favours \ip\ polarization (\pol{001} and \pol{1\bar10}).
+At high temperatures, only the former polarization direction is present (yellow area), as it corresponds to the high-temperature T phase of the bulk.
+Cooling down from this phase, the macroscopic polarization stays along the \dir{001} direction and domains with local polarization along the other in-plane direction nucleate.
+This results in a multidomain \ma\ phase (green area) with polarization bridging T and R phases, see Fig.~\ref{fig:phasedirection}.
+Only under small strain ($\eta\leq 0.4$\%), an additional multidomain Tri phase (hatched white area) forms near the bulk $T_\text{c}^{\text{C-T}}$.
 The additional \pol{110} component of the polarization in this phase is smaller than both in-plane ones and reaches a maximum of around 16~\unitp\ at 200~K close to $\eta=0\%$.
-Below $T_\text{c}^\text{O-R}$ of the bulk, the \oop\ component disappears and the \ma\ phase re-enters, as \ma\ phase is closer to R phase.
+Below $T_\text{c}^\text{O-R}$ of the bulk, the \oop\ component disappears and the \ma\ phase re-enters.

+The re-entrance of the \ma\ polarization direction can be understood by the in-plane strain the systems experience at a given temperature.
+While $\eta$ is defined relative to the paraelectric phase, the actual strain at lower temperatures as compared to the relaxed T, O, or R phase differs, cf.~Fig.~\ref{fig:reentrance}.
+For small tensile strain and intermediate temperatures, either $a_{[001]}$ or $a_{[1\bar{1}0]}$ is under compression, favouring the Tri-phase with $P_{[110]}$, while at high and low temperatures both directions are under tensile strain and the \ma\ phase is favourable.
+The re-entrance of polarization directions at low temperatures has also been predicted by phase field models.\cite{wu_effect_2016,wang_variation_2018}

 With increasing tensile strain, i.e.,\ increasing \ip\ lattice parameters, the transition temperatures where \ip\ polarization increases abruptly, namely $T_{\text{c}}^{\text{T-M}_\text{A}}$, $T_{\text{c}}^{\text{O-M}_\text{C}}$, $T_\text{c}^\text{PE-T}$, $T_{\text{c}}^{\text{M}_\text{C}-\text{Tri}}$, and $T_{\text{c}}^{\text{O-M}_\text{B}}$, increase linearly as well.
 As shown in Fig.~\ref{fig:bto_phase} and Tab.~\ref{tab:slope}, all transitions where \pol{001} increases abruptly (the former two) share a similar slope of $T_\text{c}(\eta)$, and so do those where \pol{1\bar10} increases abruptly (the latter three).
 Furthermore, the transition temperature at the lower Tri-\ma\ phase boundary, where the \oop\ polarization vanishes, increases with tensile strain as well.